Sapphire Rapids: Sapphire Rapids-WS (Workstation)

-With its maximum of 56 cores, Sapphire Rapids-WS competes with AMD's Threadripper Pro 5000WX with up to 64 cores.
+With its maximum of 60 cores, Sapphire Rapids-WS competes with AMD's Threadripper PRO 5000WX Chagall with up to 64 cores.
 Like Intel's Core product segmentation into i3, i5, i7 and i9, Sapphire Rapids-WS is labeled Xeon w3, w5, w7 and w9.
-Sapphire Rapids-WS was unveiled in February 2023, and will be initially available for OEMs in March.
+Sapphire Rapids-WS was unveiled in February 2023, and was made available for OEMs in March.
 CPUs with "X" suffix have its multiplier unlocked for overclocking.